-Facilitation Overview
+Facilitation Guide

-The following overview is intended to assist leaders in facilitating Collaborative Team Meetings.
-It is important to review this overview in depth prior to the Collaborative Team Meeting, to ensure understanding and preparation for the conversation.
+The following guide is intended to assist leaders in facilitating collaborative team meetings.
+It is important to review this overview in depth prior to the collaborative team meeting, to ensure understanding and preparation for the conversation.

-This overview will not focus on the important work of pre-establishing dates and times for collaborative team meetings.
+This guide will not focus on the important work of pre-establishing dates and times for collaborative team meetings.
 Consider the use of a team meeting overview template to help communicate dates, times and intended participants.